-10 quirky things you might not know about the CNE
+10 strange and unusual things you might not know about the CNE

 The CNE is one of the longest running major events in Toronto, and with that deep history comes lots of quirky facts and trivia.
 From freak shows to modernist architecture, the Ex has been home to an array of fascinating cultural phenomenon over the years.
 We tend to forget this diverse history, but that makes it all the more fascinating to recall.